-If you know that you would like to contact a lawyer concerning your charges, you probably want to do so before your initial court hearing (also known as an arraignment).
-By doing so, your lawyer can guide you on your plea and possible penalties before you are before the judge.
+If you know that you would like to contact a Huntersville criminal defense attorney concerning your charges, you probably want to do so before your initial court hearing (also known as an arraignment).
+By doing so, your Huntersville lawyer can guide you on your plea and possible penalties before you are before the judge.
 If you wish to represent yourself, you will need to familiarize yourself with the law and proceedings surrounding the offense with which you’ve been charged.
 If you wish to be represented by a lawyer but cannot afford one, you will be given the opportunity to apply for a court-appointed lawyer at your initial hearing.

 If you fail to present yourself at your arraignment, you may be charged with an additional offense known as failure to appear.
 This is a misdemeanor, and if committed, a court will likely issue a warrant for your arrest.

 On the day of the arraignment, you should arrive to the courthouse at least 15 minutes early and dress conservatively and professionally.
 You are often required to check in at the clerk’s office.
 Before your hearing, you are given a legal rights form which explains your rights before your case is called by the judge.

 Once your case is called, the judge will tell you what the charges are against you and the possible penalties from those offenses.
 Then the judge will ask if you need court-appointed legal representation, which are only available is jail time is a possible penalty.
 If you do want a court-appointed lawyer, you will have to fill out a form and answer questions about your finances to make sure you qualify.